 That includes William Perry Pendley — Twitter handle @Sagebrush_Rebel — whom Trump installed as acting director of the Bureau of Land Management in 2019.
 This September, a judge ruled that Pendley — never approved by Congress — had served unlawfully, and ordered him out of his role.
 Anticipating Trump, Pendley changed his title and refused to leave, insisting that the law and the court’s order “has no impact” on him.

 With Trump now taking a similar stance, Biden may be forced to drag two people out of office come January.

-Jonathan Thompson is a contributor to Writers on the Range, writersontherange.org, a nonprofit dedicated to spurring lively conversation about the West.
-He is a longtime journalist and the author of River of Lost Souls: The Science, Politics, and Greed Behind the Gold King Mine Disaster.
+Jonathan Thompson is a contributor to Writers on the Range, writersontherange.org, an independent nonprofit dedicated to spurring lively conversation about the West.
+He is the editor of the Land Desk and a longtime Western journalist.